Poetry Out Loud

 Downtown Spokane Library, 3rd floor

-Participating high schools include: Mead, Mt.
-Spokane, The Oaks, Lakeside, Quincy, Liberty Bell, Okanogan, and Wilson Creek.
+Participating high schools include: Lakeside High School, Liberty Bell High School, Mead High School, Methow Valley Independent Learning Center, Mt.
+Spokane High School, The Oaks Classical Christian Academy, Okanogan High School, and Wilson Creek High School.
 One student from each school will compete in the regional final.
-1-2 competitors from the regional final will advance to the state final, held in Tacoma, WA on March 10.
+1-2 competitors from the regional final will advance to the state final, held in Tacoma, WA, on March 10.

 In 2006, Poetry Out Loud became a national program in which high school students combine memorization and recitation with performance.
 As the slam poetry movement and the immense popularity of hip-hop music suggest, recitation and performance are current trends in the poetry world.
 Poetry Out Loud builds on the recent resurgence of poetry as an oral art form.
 By combining the spoken word, the dynamic nature of slam poetry, and elements of theater, the program brings a vital, participatory approach to poetry into the English class.
 Poetry Out Loud competitions teach students to appreciate poetry of all types and encourage them to incorporate great poetry into their lives.
 By taking part in the competitions, whether at the school, regional, state, or national level, students also gain public speaking skills and learn to develop their own poetic voice.
 Each student selects two poems to memorize from among over 600 selections available in the Poetry Out Loud online anthology.
 The poems have been carefully chosen to represent a diverse array of authors, eras, styles, and tones so that students can discover something that they connect with.
 The point is to introduce students the vast cannon of poetry.
 And in the process they get to:

 discover a new, dynamic approach to poetry

 develop an intimate connection with both classic and modern literature

 learn to interpret the emotions of a poem by giving it a close reading